opengrep/opengrep.github.io/README.md

 *“This sort of change also harms all similar open-source projects.
 Every company and every developer now needs to think twice before adopting and investing in an open-source project in case the creator suddenly decides to change the license.”*

+Whilst this was not a license change as such, deliberately removing functionality from an open source project in this way causes a similar impact.
 As much as the changes have been positioned as only affecting other SaaS providers, their walling of experimental and “Pro” features stunted the capabilities of its open-source scanner.
 This creates serious disruptions for end-users and organizations alike, as the communities scramble to adopt new standards.

 ## Our mission
 We believe that discovering security issues must remain accessible to all.
 Opengrep will empower every developer with open and transparent SAST, making secure software development a shared standard.